coorasse/jquery.quickWizard/README.md

 Overview
 --------

 A plugin that transforms a series of form elements into a simple wizard.

-Designed to work with the jQuery Validation plugin and the jQuery UI effects core and jQuery easing plugins for transitions
+Designed to work with Rails client_side_validation plugin.

 Demos
 --------